spacecatpixel/lokidocs/docs/Lokinet/Guides/HostingSNApps.md

 nslookup -type=cname localhost.loki 127.0.0.1
 ```

-on linux you can use `dig`, the loki address to query is the same but the resolver uses the address `127.3.2.1` as to not conflict with other resolvers you may have installed.
+on linux you can use `host`, the loki address to query is the same but the resolver uses the address `127.3.2.1` as to not conflict with other resolvers you may have installed.

 ```
-dig @127.3.2.1 -t cname localhost.loki
+host -t cname localhost.loki 127.3.2.1
 ```